PythonLinks/MQTT-Topic-Loggin/README.md

     1. Shut down
     2. Move a topic and the associated tree of unix files
     3. Delete a topic log.
 4. Create a CSV data logger.
+Let the user choose which one they want to use.
 It is actually simpler than the JSON topic logger, so very easy to do.
 5. Any other requests?